saibotsivad/saibotsivad.github.io/index.md

 		</li>
 		{% endfor %}
 	</ul>
-	<p>I write software and design user interfaces, and I want to be excellent at both of those things!</p>
-	<p>You can have a look at <a href="/resume">my resume</a>, if that's your thing.</p>
 	<hr>
 </header>

 # About Me

+* Solving problems using software.
+* Engineering products that are maintainable yet flexible.
+* Helping you deliver exceptional service and experiences to your clients.
+* Working with teams to plan and execute solutions to complex problems.
+* Design and implementation of branded websites and web applications.
-I care about solving problems using software.
-I want the code that I write to be readable and maintainable years down the road.
-I like to spend the extra time doing it right, but I can understand the necessity of getting it done quickly.
+* Know when to spend the extra time to get it right, and when to cut corners to get it done quickly.

-In my spare time I like to write software, and I also occasionally write about some technical/user-experience issues.

 Currently I'm working for [From Now On](http://from-now-on.com/) on a product that connects fans to their school teams.
 You can have